findgriffin/theso/README.md

     theso word [your_key]

-You will then be returned a list of synonyms, antonyms and similar terms.
+You will then be returned a comma separated list of synonyms, antonyms and similar terms.
 The list will be split into usages (noun, verb, adjective, adverb) and then sorted alphabetically.